LagoVista/docs/Messaging/Parsing/Overview.md

 The difference is, since the type of message is not defined, you need to include things such as delimiter, endianness, and other values that are normally specified at the message level to extract the field.

-You can also use perform a [Regular Expression Validation](ParsingWithRegEx.md) on the value.
+You can also perform a [Regular Expression Validation](ParsingWithRegEx.md) on the value.

 Your Message and Device IDs are always saved as strings.

 ### Message Value Parsers
-There are two parts of defining how values are parsed out of a message.
+There are two parts to defining how values are parsed out of a message.
 First, define common parameters such as the delimiter, quoted text, and endianness at the message level.
 Next, define field particulars such as the field index or parameter name.
 More details are available based on the type of message.

 There are three important parts of defining how your messages are parsed and used, including:
-* [Key](../../Topics/Keys.md) - The key will be used to identify this value as it is used to further process the message
+* [Key](../../Topics/Keys.md) - The key identifies this value as it is used to further process the message
-* [Search Location](#Search-Location) - The listener will populate different components that can be used to search for message values
+* [Search Location](#Search-Location) - The listener populates different components that can be used to search for message values
 * [Storage Type](#Storage-Types) - The data type that is used to identify the data

 #### Search Locations
 The following are four different areas that can be searched.
-These values are populated from the listener and more details are available in that section.
+These values are populated from the listener.
+More details are available in that section.
 Note that not all listeners support all of the different locations.
 * Headers
 * Query String
 * Path